 Our second most advanced proprietary drug candidate, etirinotecan pegol, is a next-generation topoisomerase I inhibitor.
 Etirinotecan pegol is currently being evaluated as a single-agent therapy in a Phase 3 open-label, randomized, multicenter clinical study in patients with metastatic breast cancer.
-This Phase 3 clinical study, which we call the BEACON study (BrEAst Cancer Outcomes with etirinotecan pegol, enrolled 852 patients with metastatic breast cancer that have previously received treatment with an anthracycline, a taxane, and capecitabine.
+This Phase 3 clinical study, which we call the BEACON study (BrEAst Cancer Outcomes with etirinotecan pegol), enrolled 852 patients with metastatic breast cancer that have previously received treatment with an anthracycline, a taxane, and capecitabine.
 We completed enrollment in the BEACON study in late July 2013.
 On January 14, 2014, we announced that the Independent Data Monitoring Committee created to provide safety oversight for the BEACON study recommended continuation of the Phase 3 BEACON study following an interim data analysis which was performed after reaching 50% of the events needed to achieve the primary endpoint of overall survival.
 In November 2012, the development program for metastatic breast cancer was granted Fast Track designation by the FDA.
 The BEACON study will continue to require a substantial investment through 2015.

 Our third most advanced proprietary drug candidate, NKTR-181, is a novel mu-opioid analgesic drug candidate for chronic pain conditions.
 The molecule has been designed to have a slow rate of entry into the brain, which is expected to reduce the attractiveness of the molecule as a target of abuse and reduce other serious central nervous system-related side effects, such as sedation and respiratory depression, which are commonly associated with standard opioid therapies.
-In May 2012, the development program for

-NKTR-181 for the treatment of moderate to severe chronic pain was granted Fast Track designation by the FDA.
+In May 2012, the development program for NKTR-181 for the treatment of moderate to severe chronic pain was granted Fast Track designation by the FDA.
 On June 19, 2013, we announced positive data from a human abuse liability study of NKTR-181.
 On September 26, 2013, we announced preliminary topline results from a Phase 2 clinical study of NKTR-181 in patients with moderate to severe chronic pain from osteoarthritis of the knee.
 The Phase 2 study utilized a double-blind, placebo-controlled, randomized withdrawal study design to assess the efficacy, safety and tolerability of NKTR-181.
 Of the 295 patients that entered the study, only nine (3%) patients did not achieve meaningful pain relief with NKTR-181.
 During the titration period, 53 (18%) patients discontinued treatment because of adverse events, most of which are those commonly associated with opioids.
 A total of 213 patients achieved an average 40% reduction in pain and entered the randomized phase of the study.
 NKTR-181 performed as expected as an opioid analgesic throughout the study.
 However, patients who were randomized to the placebo arm did not show the expected increase in pain scores observed in similar enriched enrollment, randomized withdrawal studies.
 This lack of a placebo rebound caused the Phase 2 study to miss the primary endpoint, which was the average change in a patient's pain score from baseline to the end of the double-blind, randomized treatment period.
-In December 2013, we met with the FDA to discuss the results of the Phase 2 clinical study and certain preliminary considerations for the Phase 3 clinical study design.
-We are currently evaluating the appropriate Phase 3 clinical study design for NKTR-181 and expect to start a Phase 3 clinical study in early 2015.
+We are working with the FDA to finalize the appropriate Phase 3 clinical study design for NKTR-181 and expect to begin do